JsBergbau/MiTemperature2/README.md

 subtopics=
 ```

 broker, username, password and port are self-explaining.
+In addition TLS / MQTTS section should be easy to understand.
 Also lastwill and lastwill topic (lwt) can be easily understood.

 Topic is the default topic under which data of all thermometers is published.
 You can override this per sensor, see above in the sensors.ini configuration.
 This default topic is the same as in the Node-RED flow example to receive all thermometers at one place.

 If you need seperate readings like `sensors/basement/kitchen/temperature` and `sensors/basement/kitchen/humidity` you can use the `subtopics` option.
 So if you need voltage, temperature and humidity, subtopics option would look like `subtopics=temperature,voltage,humidity` and it would be published under